 The podcast will eventually cover all of Bulgarian history until the present day.

-I was born in Washington DC to a family with nearly 400 years of history in North America, and have been studying and reading about Bulgarian history since 2005.
+I was born in Washington DC to a family without any connections to Bulgaria, but have been studying and reading about Bulgarian history since 2005.
 Ironically enough, I became obsessed with podcasts around the same time.